sentry-kubernetes/charts/README.md

 The nginx container has been removed because it became a throughput bottleneck; routing directly via Kubernetes Ingress improves performance and reduces hop latency.

-- Remove any `nginx.*` values and ensure `ingress.enabled=true`.
+- Remove any `nginx.*` values and ensure `ingress.enabled=true` or `traefikIngressRoute.enabled=true`.
-- Configure `ingress.assets` and `ingress.static` to keep asset rewrites and response header handling.
+- Enable `enableConfigurationSnippet` in the `ingress.assets` and `ingress.static` to turn on response header handling if your nginx ingress supports risky server snippet annotations.
 - If you previously relied on nginx extraLocationSnippet, move the logic to ingress annotations, your controller ConfigMap, or create dedicated ingress object manually or via `extraManifests`.

+Nginx Ingress and Traefik Ingress are currently supported, pull requests for other controllers are welcome!

 ## Upgrading to Chart 28.x.x